Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 Follow up if you do not hear within 6 weeks

-If you have not received a decision within 6 weeks, contact the LA in writing and refer to the statutory deadline.
-If the LA continues to delay without explanation, you can contact your local SENDIASS for advice on next steps.
+If you have not received a decision within 6 weeks, contact the local authority in writing and refer to the statutory deadline.
+If the local authority continues to delay without explanation, you can contact your local SENDIASS for advice on next steps.

 5. 5

-If the LA agrees to assess, cooperate with the process and ensure all relevant professionals are contacted.
-If the LA refuses, check your appeal deadline immediately — you have 2 months from the refusal letter to appeal to the SEND Tribunal.
+If the local authority agrees to assess, cooperate with the process and ensure all relevant professionals are contacted.
+If the local authority refuses, check your appeal deadline immediately — you have 2 months from the refusal letter to appeal to the SEND Tribunal.

 Documents and evidence to gather